Skip to main content

 What is a widget?

-Widgets are powerful tools that render specific metrics in various visual formats, such as bar charts, time series, scatter plots, numbers, or tables.
+Widgets are powerful tools that render specific metrics in various visual formats, such as bar charts, line graphs, or tables.
 They form the building blocks of a dashboard, allowing you to choose how you visualize and analyze your data, whether through aggregated metrics or raw data.

-Creating widgets and composing dashboards can help you get a comprehensive overview of the learning environment by analyzing key metrics, allowing for data driven decision making, visualized insights and performance monitoring.
+Creating widgets and dashboards helps you get a comprehensive overview of the learning environment by analyzing key metrics, allowing for data driven decision making, visualized insights and performance monitoring.

 The widget builder

-When creating a new widget, you have the option to choose to visualize data through either Metrics or Raw data.
+When creating a new widget, you first choose between looking at either Metrics or Raw data.

-While Metrics can be used for looking at quantitative metrics, and to look at aggregated numbers, e.g. for a whole group.
-Raw data is for digging into the lowest level of data, especially on qualitative and text-based data such as reflections and course feedback.
+Metrics are quantitative metrics and can be aggregated across dimensions, e.g. for a whole group.
+In contrast, raw data displays only the lowest level of data, which is especially useful for qualitative and text-based data that can't be aggregated or summarized, such as reflections and course feedback.
 Learn more about how to create widgets and a step-by-step guide for both here.

 Metrics and data breakdown